4 climbers stranded on treacherous Mount Rainier route; military helicopter assisting in rescue attempts

 Rangers at Mount Rainier National Park are attempting to rescue four climbers stranded on the challenging Liberty Ridge route, which they issued an emergency closure for Wednesday.

-The climbers became stranded at 13,500 feet, below Liberty Cap on the north side of the mountain, Monday afternoon after high winds blew away or destroyed their tent and climbing equipment.
+The climbers became stranded at 13,500 feet Monday afternoon, below Liberty Cap on the north side of the mountain, after high winds blew away or destroyed their tent and climbing equipment.
 The wind and poor visibility have prevented rescuers from reaching them with helicopters, park spokesman Kevin Bacher said in a statement.

-Park rangers, along with the military, were preparing ground rescue operations Wednesday afternoon.
-Attempts to rescue the hikers by air will continue, although inclement weather is expected to continue to prevent these efforts, Bacher said.
+Park rangers, along with the military, were preparing for air and ground rescue operations Wednesday afternoon.
+If conditions continue to interfere with air rescue, the ground team plans to depart Thursday, as long as weather permits.
+Bacher said the team would either bring the climbers all the way out or to a spot that is more accessible for helicopters.

+“Everything depends on weather,” Bacher said.
+“It’s one of the worst possible places that a rescue could happen on the mountain, because of how challenging the terrain is and how difficult it is to get to that spot.”

 One climber died and two were injured on the Liberty Ridge route last week, after their group got caught in rockfall near Thumb Rock, which is more than 10,000 feet in elevation.
 The route is known to be treacherous even in good weather, as climbers face a steep ascent and risk from avalanches, crevasses and rockfalls.